cuitaoyong/GPIP/README.md

 # System Requirements
 ## Hardware requirements

-GPU required for running this code base, and NVIDIA A100 card and one RTX 3090 card has been tested.
+A GPU is required for running this code base, and NVIDIA A100 card and one RTX 3090 card have been tested.

 ## Software requirements
 ### OS Requirements